Theta height and Faltings height: Definitions

 Also observe that if $L'$ is another symmetric ample line bundle on $A$ which defines the same (principal) polarisation as $L$, then the $\Theta$--embeddings of $A$ into $\mathbb{P}_K^{r^{2g}-1}$ associated to $L$ and $L'$ respectively coincide up to the projective action of the finite group $G$ defined above.
 See for example \cite{DavPhi} page 654.

 In fact the point $\Theta(0)\in\mathbb{P}^{r^{2g}-1}(K)$ determines up to some finite ambiguity the $K$--isomorphism class of the abelian variety $A$ equipped with the polarisation defined by $L$.
-Indeed, $\Theta(A)$ can be defined by quadratic equations whose coefficients are functions of the projective coordinates of $\Theta(0)$.
+Indeed, $\Theta(A)$ can be defined by quadratic equations whose coefficients are functions of the projective coordinates of $\Theta(0)$, which gives the $\overline{\mathbb{Q}}$--isomorphism class of $A$ but one could have two abelian varieties isomorphic over $\overline{\mathbb{Q}}$ that are not isomorphic over $K$.
 See \cite{Mum1} and \cite{Mum2}.